 This is absolutely false.
 You can be bohemian and still only own 50 beloved items in your closet that look amazing on you.

 4. understand your LIFESTYLE

 If you work in a corporate law firm you'll have to conform to a different set of outfit guidelines than if you work in an advertising agency.
-It's important to select items that fit in well with your current lifestyle — be it casual or formal.
+It's important to choose items that fit in well with your current lifestyle — be it casual or formal.

 5. consider your BUDGET